**** PARALLEL LIVES ****

 Linda & Donna Drennan, subjects of this article, were daughters of

 J.D. & Evangeline Drennan.
-Evangelline was librarian at Ranger
+Evangeline was librarian at Ranger

 High School and J.D. worked for the Railroad.
 They lived on Sue